yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     INSERT INTO txndemo SELECT id,10 FROM generate_series(1,5) AS id;
     ```

-1. List the tablets in the table to see where the data is located using the following command:
+1. From another terminal of your YugabyteDB home directory, list the tablets in the table to see where the data is located using the following command:

     ```sh
     ./bin/yb-admin list_tablets ysql.yugabyte txndemo